Skidz0r2/inovel/FinalPresentation.md

 - **Partnerships:** Revenue from referrals and integrations with ERPs.

-- **Enterprise Partnership (Shared Success Model):** In our second phase, revenue will be generated from a share of sales from our large enterprise partner, creating a long-term, mutually beneficial relationship.
+- **Enterprise Partnership (Revenue Sharing):** In our second phase, we'll generate revenue by taking a percentage of sales from our large enterprise partner, creating a long-term partnership that benefits both companies.

 # 3. Marketing Plan